Policy Number: II-4.00(A)

 Only information discussed during the hearings that is determined by the Board to be relevant to the case shall be considered in the determination of the case.
 After review of the relevant information, the Hearing Board shall make a determination on its findings by a majority vote.
 The Hearing Board’s findings should include an assessment of whether the grievance has merit and whether the action or inaction that formed the basis of the grievance was justifiable.

 The Board shall prepare a written report of its findings, including the reasons for the findings and any dissent.
-The report shall be forwarded to the President within ten (10) days after the conclusion of the hearing.
+The report shall be forwarded to the President within twenty (20) days after the conclusion of the hearing.
 Confidential copies of the report shall be sent to the grievant and to the respondent, as well as to the Associate Provost for Faculty Affairs and the Faculty Ombuds Officer.
 Adjudication of a faculty grievance is a confidential process.
 All parties are expected to maintain the confidentiality of the process, proceedings, and documentation except as otherwise compelled by law.

 Within thirty (30) days, the President shall make a final determination in writing on the decision in the matter, and what remedy, if any, will be implemented.
 The President will normally consult with academic administrators in determining appropriate remedies.
 It is expected that the President will give great weight to the findings of the Hearing Board.
 However, if the findings of the Hearing Board are not accepted, in whole or in part, an explanation of this decision should be provided.
-Notification will be sent to both parties to the grievance, to the Chair of the Hearing Board, and to the Hearing Board, as well as to the Executive Secretary and Director, the Associate Provost for Faculty Affairs and the Faculty Ombuds Officer.
+Notification will be sent to both parties to the grievance, to the Chair of the Hearing Board, and to the Hearing Board, as well as to the Executive Secretary and Director and designee, if appropriate, the Associate Provost for Faculty Affairs and the Faculty Ombuds Officer.

 The decision of the President shall be final.